emjosephs/qpc-maize/README.md

 **Simulations-polygenicqpc.Rmd** has code for running simulations on polygenic Q<sub>pc</sub> in the ames panel and European landraces.

+## Data
+Here is a description of the files in data

+**263-gwas-results** has results from GWAS that correspond to Q<sub>pc</sub> analysis on polygenic scores in European landraces

 ## Etc
 Thanks to Hilary Parker for the guide on making a personal R package: https://hilaryparker.com/2014/04/29/writing-an-r-package-from-scratch/